-4.3.5 Allowable stresses in supporting hull structures under the design load conditions specified in 4.3.4, shall be as follows:
+- 4.3.5 Allowable stresses in supporting hull structures under the design load conditions as specified in 4.3.4 are as follows: - .1 for strength assessment with beam theory or grillage analysis:

-normal stresses - 100 per cent of the specified minimum yield point of the material;
+normal stress: 100 % of the specified minimum yield point of the material;

-shearing stresses - 60 per cent of the specified minimum yield point of the material.
+shear stress: 60 % of the specified minimum yield point of the material.

-No stress concentration factors being taken into account.
-Normal stress is the sum of bending stress and axial stress with the corresponding shearing stress acting perpendicular to the normal stress.
+Normal stress is the sum of bending stress and axial stress with the corresponding shear stress acting perpendicular to the normal stress.
+No stress concentration factors being taken into account;